 The Statement is a dynamic document subject to regular revisions on a timeline set by the Student Relations Advisory Committee (SRAC).
 SRAC is a committee of SACUA, the Senate Advisory Committee on University Affairs.
 The Board of Regents has provided SRAC with primary oversight of the review process, which is outlined in Section VIII of the Statement.

-The 2015-2016 academic year is an amendment year.
-The opportunity for community input begins in April 2015, and concludes on November 2, 2015, the date by which SRAC must receive all refined and vetted amendment proposals.
-SRAC will conduct a formal review of all proposed amendments from November 2015 – January 2016.
-At that point, all proposed amendments will be reviewed by the Office of the Vice President and General Counsel and the Civil Liberties Board, before SRAC forwards their recommendations regarding proposed amendments to the Office of the President in March 2016.
-Final Statement amendment decisions will be announced to the community in April, and will go into effect July 1, 2016.
+The 2018-2019 academic year is an amendment year.
+The opportunity for community input begins in April 2018 and concludes on November 2, 2018, the date by which SRAC must receive all refined and vetted amendment proposals.
+SRAC will conduct a formal review of all proposed amendments from November 2018 – January 2019.
+At that point, all proposed amendments will be reviewed by the Office of the Vice President and General Counsel before SRAC forwards their recommendations regarding proposed amendments to the Office of the President in March 2019.
+Final Statement amendment decisions will be announced to the community in April and will go into effect July 1, 2019.

 Pursuant to the Statement, amendments may be proposed by the Central Student Government (CSG), the faculty Senate Assembly (SACUA), or the Executive Officers of the University.
 The process for submitting proposed amendments is designed to ensure representation of each campus constituency (students, faculty and staff) through their representative leadership.

-All proposal ideas should be submitted first to OSCR for assistance on formatting and other procedural requirements prior to being presented to CSG, SACUA or Executive Officers.
-Information about the proposal process, amendment cycle timeline, and community dialogues is available on OSCR's website.
+All proposal ideas should be submitted first to OSCR for assistance and consultation on formatting and other procedural requirements prior to being presented to CSG, SACUA or Executive Officers.
+Information about the proposal process, amendment cycle timeline, and community feedback opportunities is available on OSCR's website.

-Please note that the SRAC has requested that stakeholders submitting proposals participate in consensus building during the Winter 2015 and Fall 2016 semesters so that proposals are refined and vetted prior to submission to SRAC by November 2, 2015.
-To this end, OSCR, in collaboration with CSG, is organizing a series of Community Dialogues during the months of April and September to provide an opportunity for amendment authors to vet their proposals with community stakeholders.
-Additional information about the Community Dialogues is available on OSCR's website.
+Please note that the SRAC has requested that stakeholders submitting proposals participate in consensus building during the Winter 2018 and Fall 2018 semesters so that proposals are refined and vetted prior to submission to SRAC by November 2, 2018.
+To this end, OSCR, in collaboration with CSG, is organizing a series of community feedback opportunities during the months of March, April and September 2018 to provide an opportunity for amendment authors to vet their proposals.
+Additional information is available on OSCR's website.